 The Casa Romantica Cultural Center and Garden is worth stopping by to learn about local history at this former sprawling estate.
 There is also the Surfing Heritage and Culture Center, where you view surfing memorabilia, including old videos and photographs.

 Afterward, walk through downtown San Clemente, admiring the beautiful architecture and then grab hearty sandwiches at Billy’s and eat them in the adjacent courtyard.
 A delicious alternative, The Fuel Shack, offers up memorable chicken tinga and other healthy options.

-Where are your favorite places to go in Orange County?
+Where are your favorite Orange County destinations?

 Photo source: Knott’s Berry Farm